raealejandrino/pro-employee-tracker/README.md

 1. Clone this repository to receive all the files.
 2. Run `npm install` in the terminal to download all the needed dependencies (makes sure you are in the correct file directory).
+3. Change the `user` and `password` values to match your MySQL credentials in the `connection.js` file (Must navigate to the `./db` directory)
 3. Run `node app` in the terminal to initialize the application.
-4. Select from the list of options to view, edit, add, or delete an employee from the database.
+4. Select from the list of options to view, update, add, or delete an employee from the database.

 ## <img id="built_using" src="./themes/neptune/menu-categories/built-using.png" style="height: 40px">